WLMcCormick/Software-Engineering-Final/README.md

 # Software-Engineering-Final
-An application for use at a pharmaceutical company
+An application for use at a pharmaceutical company.